Test Script Intention Generation for Mobile Application via GUI Image and Code Understanding: Introduction

-\code contains the response method localization and slicing, semantics inferring, and code intent generation.
-With the widget identifier (ID), we can locate the response method snippets from the source code by template matching.
-With such one or several response code snippets, we feed them into a pre-trained RNN model, which can extract code features and generate the code intent descriptions in natural language format for each operation.
+\code contains the response method mapping and code intention generation.
+With the widget selector (\id), the response method snippets are expected.
+However, the mapping process from widget selector to response method is challenging due to the dynamic binding of \ids and the explicit binding mechanism of the Android platform.
+We design a novel algorithm adopting static analysis to the AUT, with the goal of locating the response method snippets from the app source code.
+With such one or several response code snippets, \toolname adopts the code understanding technologies to infer the code intentions.
+Specifically, the code snippets extracted from the static analysis to the AUT are fed into a pre-trained RNN model, which extracts code features and generates code intention descriptions in a natural language format.

-With the results from \gui and \code, \intent merges them and make some post-processing, including text deduplication.
-Till then, \intent can effectively generate test intent descriptions for the given mobile app test scripts.
-We also design and implement a tool to evaluate the effectiveness of \intent.
-Results show that \intent can effectively generate test script intents for the reference of app developers and can significantly save their time to review and understand the test script intents.
+\toolname merges the results from \gui and \code and conducts text deduplication.
+Till then, \toolname can effectively generate test intentions for the given GUI test scripts.
+We further design and implement a tool to evaluate the effectiveness of \toolname.
+Results show that \toolname outperforms the traditional code understanding approach by much on different metrics, and can effectively generate test script intentions for the reference of app developers.
+A user study also shows that \toolname can significantly save about \vvv{80\%} of app developers' time to review and understand the test script intentions.

-In this paper, we declare the following contributions:
+In this paper, we declare the following noteworthy contributions:

-\begin{itemize} \item A novel tool, \intent, utilizing GUI image and code understanding, is introduced to fully explore and infer the code, textual, and image information, and then generate test script intent descriptions in natural language. \item A novel algorithm combining GUI image and code understanding is proposed to map operations in test scripts to the corresponding response methods in source code. \item The results of an experiment attached with a user study show the effectiveness of \intent and the capability to alleviate developers' burden to understand test scripts. \end{itemize}
+\begin{itemize} \item We propose a novel approach, \toolname, utilizing GUI image and code understanding to fully explore the code, textual, and image information, and then \toolname generates test script intentions in natural language. \item We present a novel algorithm to map test operations in test scripts to the corresponding response methods in source code and GUI image information in the GUI layout files. \item We propose a test operation sequence model to formally represent the test script, and include the necessary information to map the operations, like operation type, selector, operation, and specific contents. \item An empirical experiment and a user study show the effectiveness of \toolname and the capability to alleviate developers' burden to understand test scripts. \end{itemize}

-The rest of this paper is organized as follows.
-In \secref{sec:bg}, we present the existing challenges. \secref{sec:approach} illustrates the framework and technologies of \intent in detail.
-We have also conducted an empirical experiment on the proposed \intent to evaluate the effectiveness in \secref{sec:exp}.
-Some related work of this paper is introduced in \secref{sec:rw}.
-Finally, we make a conclusion in \secref{sec:con}.
-A supplementary package can be seen on \url{https://sites.google.com/view/testintent}.